com-480-data-visualization/data-visualization-project-2021-itv/Milestone2/README.md

 * Lecture 6 with perception color

 ### Possible Improvements
-* For the next evaluation period, collect the data on the fly, so that schools can have a "race"  (Bar Chart Race](https://observablehq.com/@d3/bar-chart-race))
+* For the next evaluation period, collect the data on the fly, so that schools can have a "race"  (eventually using [Bar Chart Race](https://observablehq.com/@d3/bar-chart-race))

+### Remark

+For now, the website we have ([here](https://com-480-data-visualization.github.io/data-visualization-project-2021-cmer/)) is build by Github Actions.
+For some unknown reason, the footer on the Github Pages hosted website is present twice on each page.
+It is not the case on our local build, we are investigating this issue.